-Since cleaning, weighing, and measuring size right after birth are not really important to #baby ’s emotional wellbeing, there is no reason they can’t be delayed beyond the first hour.
+Since cleaning, weighing, and measuring size right after birth are not really important to Your Child’s emotional well-being, there is no reason they can’t be delayed beyond the first hour.

 What is first-hour bonding?